sinyman/Eficode-Weatherapp2021/README.md

 ### Development
 When developing it is recommended to clone the source code to your local machine.

-Firstly, place your OWM API-key in an env-file in the backend; [An example .env file](./backend/.env.example) showing preferred syntax is found in the backend folder.
-Copy this file and create a file called ".env" where you place your API-key and other environment related data.
+Firstly, place your OWM API-key in a .backend.env-file ; Here is [an example .backend.env file](./backend/.env.example) showing preferred syntax.
+Copy this file and create a file called ".backend.env" where you place your API-key and other environment related data.

-A in the root of this repository is a [basic docker-compose.yml file] that will build images of the code and setup a development server with container hot reload locally.
+A in the root of this repository is a [basic docker-compose.yml file](docker-compose,yml) that will build images of the code and setup a development server with container hot reload locally.
 The development environment can be started with the following command:
 ```
 $ docker-compose up --build
 ```